Peppol Country Guide · France

 SMEs (fewer than 250 employees, revenue below €50 million) have until September 2027.
 Micro-enterprises have until September 2028.

-However — and this is critical — all businesses, regardless of size, must be able to RECEIVE e-invoices from September 1, 2026.
+However - and this is critical - all businesses, regardless of size, must be able to receive e-invoices from September 1, 2026.
 Even if your customers have until 2027 to issue e-invoices, they need to be connected to a PA to receive them from large company suppliers from day one.
 Build receive capability first.

 More than a typical Peppol market extension, because France requires formal DGFiP registration as an Approved Platform — which is a separate accreditation process from Peppol certification.
 However, your existing infrastructure gives you a significant head start.
+Keep in mind only PAs are allowed to operate Peppol Access Points in France.
+There are also infrastructure, data and operations location requirements; no domestic invoice data can leave France.

 The work specific to France includes: PA registration with DGFiP (including interoperability testing), Factur-X format support alongside your existing UBL 2.1 and CII, e-reporting pipeline development, and integration with Chorus Pro as the DGFiP central repository.